fforloff/exposecontroller/README.md

 ## Differences with the original project

 - Update everything: the project was based on a very old version of golang and kubernetes, it didn't even have go mod.
-- Give up openshift: the openshift library hasn't been updated for 2 years, so give up it's support
+- Give up openshift: the openshift library hasn't been updated for 2 years, so give up it's support.
 - Test everything: there was almost no test, and definitely nothing critical was tested.
 Yes, something that is supposed to make public all your services was not tested.
-- Fix various bugs everywhere in the code
+- Fix various bugs everywhere in the code.
 - Fix several severe bugs in `ingress` exposer:
   - ingresses were not properly updated when already existing, especially TLS configuration was not updated
   - the `fabric8.io/ingress.annotations` annotation was parsed using split, so spaces would be kept, an extra newline would result in panic, and it was impossible to set a multiline annotation